 For real-time analysis, run pmie on some of the PCP monitor systems to monitor the performance of remote PCP collector systems.

-For retrospective analysis, run pmie on the systems where the PCP archive logs reside.
+For retrospective analysis, run pmie on the systems where the PCP archives reside.
 The problem then reduces to pmlogger deployment as discussed in Section 7.3, “PCP Archive Logger Deployment”.

 As an example of the “distributed management with centralized control” philosophy, designate some system to act as the PCP Management Site to run all pmlogger and pmie instances.
 This arrangement is shown in Figure 7.6.
 PCP Management Site Deployment.